stig/www.brautaset.org/_posts/2014-02-15-delighting-users-with-sbjson-4.md

 SBJson supports streaming of two different types of input:

 1. By downloading a stream of not one, but many stand-alone JSON documents.
-(Twitter provides stream of this type.)
+(Twitter provides streams of this type.)
 See [+multiRootParserWithBlock:errorHandler:][].
 2. By *unwrapping a root array* and feed every top-level element inside the root to your application, one by one.
 See